lightmetrica/lightmetrica-v3/doc/intro.rst

 Verifiability
 -------------

 *Verifiability* helps the developers to assure the extended feature to be correct.
 The process of rendering research is a sequence of trials-and-errors where a developer need to feedback the knowledge from the previous iteration to the next.
-Verifiability is crucial in renderer development because a developer need to know what is actually hapening inside the code to feedback the knowledge.
-That is, a developer is responsible for giviing a rationale to the phenomena they observed.
+Verifiability is crucial in renderer development because a developer need to know what is actually happening inside the code to feedback the knowledge.
+That is, a developer is responsible for giving a rationale to the phenomena they observed.
 For instance, if a developer found an inconsistency in an experiment, e.g., mismatch of the rendered vs. references, they need to identify where the cause of inconsistency comes from.
-It is crucially important to identify the phenomena is due to a bug or not, because otherwise a developer cannot have a clue to improve the appraoch.
+It is crucially important to identify the phenomena is due to a bug or not, because otherwise a developer cannot have a clue to improve the approach.

 Our framework provides tools to help developers to find the cause behind the observation as soon and as easy as they can, such as a visual debugger, tools to find statistical inconsistencies or to analyze performance of the code.
-Also, we provide various implementation with least possiblity of bugs inside.
-Developers can utilize the code as a reference to find incosistency in their codes.
+Also, we provide various implementation with least possibility of bugs inside.
+Developers can utilize the code as a reference to find inconsistency in their codes.

 Orchestration
 -------------